Quincy Jones: 1990–2024: Established career

 In February 2014, Jones appeared in Keep on Keepin' On, a documentary about his friend, jazz trumpeter and flugelhorn player Clark Terry.
 In the film, Terry introduces Jones to his protégé Justin Kauflin, whom Jones then signs to his band and label.
 In July 2014, Jones starred in a documentary film called The Distortion of Sound.
-In September 2015, he was a guest on Dr. Dre's The Pharmacy on Beats 1 Radio.
-He was also featured on Jacob Collier's YouTube cover of Michael Jackson's "PYT (Pretty Young Thing)".
-On February 28, 2016, he and Pharrell Williams presented Ennio Morricone with the Oscar for best film score. and in August 2016, he and his music were featured at BBC Proms in Royal Albert Hall, London.
+He was featured on Jacob Collier's YouTube cover of Michael Jackson's "P.Y.T.
+(Pretty Young Thing)".
+On February 28, 2016, he and Pharrell Williams presented Ennio Morricone with the Oscar for Best Original Score.
+In August 2016, he and his music were featured at the BBC Proms in the Royal Albert Hall, London.
+In 2017, Jones and French producer Reza Ackbaraly started Qwest TV, the world's first subscription video-on-demand (SVOD) service for jazz and eclectic music from around the world.
+The platform features a handpicked selection of ad-free concerts, interviews, documentaries, and exclusive, original content, all in HD or 4K.